KillianLynch/RetailLL/Retail/channel-sales/channel-sales.md

+#Channel Sales

 ## Introduction

-*This lab walks you through the Steps to better understand sales performance through visualizations that blend data from ERP, CX, and POS.*
+This lab walks you through the steps to better understand sales performance through visualizations that blend data from ERP, CX, and POS.

-Estimated Time: 20 minutes
+Estimated Time: 30 minutes

 ### Objectives